 - Community Survey - Guides community members as they design and implement a survey to assess the community and/or organization.

 - Create Bridges - a two-year pilot program designed to strengthen the economy of a rural, economically distressed region by building capacity in the retail, accommodations, tourism and entertainment sectors.

 - Community SWAP - Creates a structure for reciprocal visits between matched communities to identify high priority development initiatives and increase community involvement.

-- Disaster Mitigation Planning - We provide access to information on disaster preparedness and recovery for the State of Illinois and the Internet community.
-Information is available from the University of Illinois Extension, along with links to disaster agencies, organizations, and information networks.
+- Disaster Mitigation Planning - We provide access to information on disaster preparedness and recovery for the communities across the state of Illinois.
+Information is available from the University of Illinois Extension, along with links to resources, including other disaster agencies, organizations, information networks, and funding sources.

 - Local Food Systems - Planning includes linking to campus research, conducting surveys, assessing economic opportunities, and defining approaches to local foods initiatives.

 Contact a Local Community and Economic Development Extension Professional to inquire about programming available to you and your community.